Tips to shop smart during the Boxing Day sales

 Christmas is a holiday for spending time with family and friends, gifting or giving presents and eating plenty of food.
-If you haven't gone into a 24-hour long food coma and you are ready to tackle some shopping, then the Boxing Day sales are what you need.
+If you've recovered from the 24-hour long food coma, you may want to think about tackling some shopping.

 1. Stay up-to date

 If you are after a specific item that you know will be crazy popular, you need to know the moment it goes on sale.
 If you're shopping online, be aware that some sales will start the second the clock strikes 12.01am - or even start the day before!
 You need to know when to start shopping the Boxing Day sales, you don't want to be caught unaware of the deals that are happening.
 You're in luck because we have a handy Boxing Day deals page that has all the sales listed that you could possibly ask for.
 Thanks us later.

 if you trick yourself into thinking you'll be fine without a list and won't go over budget, we can assure you that it won't end up that way.
 You'd be surprised by how quickly you can convince yourself that you 'need' something you've never even thought about before (we're looking at you, Kmart).
 Our advice is to plan in advance and make a beeline for your most coveted items.
 This way, you won't miss out on what you really want and you can keep an eye on how much you've spent before deciding whether to keep shopping or call it a day.